 We are great believers in the power of individual stories that are shared by our community.
 Having a wide range of perspectives helps us to 'keep it real' and acknowledge that not everyone's journey is the same.
 Here Carolyn Kaufman, in searingly honest style, shares her personal struggles about managing her diet.

-had just quit my job to travel and was feeling better than I ever had in my life.
+I had just quit my job to travel and was feeling better than I ever had in my life.
 I was over 145 lbs down (that’s 66 kilos!) and my cane was starting to collect dust in the back of my closet.
-The OMS Recovery Program had truly saved my life and between the diet and exercise, I felt like a new woman!
+The Overcoming MS Program had truly saved my life and between the diet and exercise, I felt like a new woman!

 Well, until life circumstances happened.
 I still hadn’t learned how to use stress management skills and I’d only started meditating a few weeks earlier.
 My defenses were weak and no matter how hard I tried to focus on the program, I found myself back on auto pilot, standing in the candy aisle of the supermarket.